Check Compensation

 Our airline and airport rankings are created to help passengers make the most informed choices possible.
 To pull this off, our team spends weeks curating, verifying, and cross-checking data from the most trusted industry sources.
 We then combine this information with our own extensive data and passenger reviews.

-Unlike other rankings, our work is designed as a tool for passengers.
+Unlike other rankings, ours are designed as a tool for passengers.
 This means we don’t rely on professional airline or airport awards, expert panels, or anything that could be influenced by financial or political relationships.
 Instead, we developed a methodology that includes:

 We also invest in YouTube video coverage on important travel topics and we can be found on most social media platforms as well as on international & national broadcast channels.